-Acidic grapefruit clears away soap scum and other stains from your tub.
+Acidic grapefruit clears away soap scum and other stains from your tub, says Better Homes & Gardens.
 Cut one in half and sprinkle salt all over your tub, or just where it needs the most attention.
 In circular motions, scrub away with the grapefruit, squeezing juice out as you make your way around the tub.
 Rinse the remnants down the drain.

 Non-stick cooking spray is a surprisingly effective soap, grime, and mildew remover.
 Who knew?
 Spray some onto your sink and shower doors, scrub with a sponge, and wash off.

 7. Absorb undesirable odors with essential oils and rice